Tryd3x/zoomcamp/readme.md

 - Usage of source() vs ref()
 - DBT packages: dbt_utils, codegen.
 Instructions on how to install them.
 - DBT docs: `dbt docs generate` to generate and host documentation
-- Deployed dbt project to production and configured a scheduler for periodic updates.
+- Deployed dbt project (using dbt cloud) to production and configured a scheduler for periodic updates.
-- Applied CI/CD for automation whenever development is merged to production
+- Applied CI/CD for automation whenever development is merged to production.
+- Learnt about Github Actions and Github Webhooks for CI/CD.
+Read article on how to manage CI in airflow.
+- Utilized Looker Studio (formerly Google Data Studio) for visualizing data from data warehouse.

 ### **Challenges faced**